Zion National Park Coolest Things To Do

 As a result of arriving so early in the park, the visitor entrance station and visitor center are not open yet.
 The fees to enter the park vary depending on your plans.
 The cost for a vehicle for a 7 day pass is $30, but we did not pay because the park cashier was not in this early.

-We wait patiently for the park to open, with flashlights in hand and jackets on as we mill around the grounds of the visitor center for a short while.
+While we wait patiently for the park to open, we mill around the grounds of the visitor center for a short while.
 Watching more people arrive in the parking lot, we go ahead and put our sunscreen on for the day and lock up the car.
 It is now about 5:30 a.m. and we head towards the area where the first shuttle bus stop is located.
 We find our spot in line for a departure time of 6 a.m. where we are taken to the bus stop to begin our first hike.

 View from shuttle stop 1.

 As we stand in line waiting, (we are approximately 14th and 15th in line); we meet Paul from Australia.
-Paul is a very pleasant man, very well traveled, and we enjoyed conversations with him immensely.
-Paul would end up tagging along with us most of the morning, as he didn’t know which hike he was going to do until he asked us what our plans are.
+Paul is a very pleasant man, very well traveled, and we enjoy conversations with him immensely.
+Paul would end up tagging along with us most of the morning.
+He didn’t know which hike he was going to do until he asked us what our plans are.
 We told him we were starting with ‘Angels Landing’ and so he says he will hike that one as well.

 I am listing below the primary points of interest that you may wish to include in your itinerary.
 I have also included a brief hiking guide to a few great hiking trails that you may wish to explore.

 Zion National Park Itinerary Coolest Things To Do

 - Zion Human History Museum: (Shuttle stop 2)